anmol2709/Selenium-Assignment-Flipkart/README.md

 *  Please use your flipkart id and password
 *  Please empty your cart initially and store no address
 *  Minor problems with implicit waits thus using thread.sleep sometimes
+* Please check the items being ordered are in stock.